enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

 layout: post
 date: '2018-01-23 17:01 +1030'
 published: false
-title: Our little remote working experiment.
+title: 'Our Little Remote Working Experiment: Insights from the Guinea Pig'
 main-category: technology
 categories:
   - technology
 author:
   - lewis
 ---
-# Our remote working experiment.
-clickbait subtitle options:
-## Insights from the guinea pig
-## You won't believe what happened next

-### The backstory
+# The backstory

 At the end of last year, I was given the opportunity to travel with my wife to the Philippines for month.
 Instead of taking my hard-earned leave or saying no, I proposed an experiment to Grant and Craig: to work remotely overseas for that time.
 Our fearless leaders obliged, and our great experiment began, something for which I am rather grateful.